-Recently opened four hectares of commercial lot inventory within the LIMA CBD.
+Four hectares of commercial lot inventory were recently opened within the LIMA CBD.
 Lot sizes range from 1,800 up to 5,000 square meters, ideal for BPO companies, offices, dormitories, condominiums, schools, hospitals, hotels, civic centers, and other commercial uses.
 These types of establishments will complement existing commercial components in the zone.
-As of June 2021, 46% of the total commercial lots within the LIMA CBD have been sold and investors may start construction by the first quarter of 2022.
+As of September 30, 2021, LIMA CBD's inventory had been fully sold and investors are expected to start construction by the second quarter of 2022.

-Leveraging on the anticipated boom of business process outsourcing (BPO) companies outside Metro Manila, LIMA Land is set to build a seven-tower office complex to be located at the heart of its CBD, with the first tower LIMA Tower One, set to break ground by late this year.
+Leveraging on the resilient growth of business process outsourcing (BPO) companies outside of Metro Manila, LIMA is set to build a seven-tower office complex in the heart of its CBD.
+The first tower, LIMA Tower One, is set to break ground by the second quarter of 2022.

 While Aboitiz InfraCapital maintains a cautious outlook in 2021, it remains optimistic about long-term growth.
-With the vision to turn them into smart developments in the near future, initiatives to develop the industrial zones into fully integrated economic centers will continue.
+With the vision to turn into smart developments in the near future, initiatives to develop the industrial zones into fully integrated economic centers will continue.
 Critical land banking for the expansion of the parks will continue to be pursued.
 Easing government restrictions and increased consumer confidence in safety protocols are expected to lead to a continued improvement in foot traffic and tenant sales in 2021, albeit still below pre-COVID levels.